Hong Kong tea culture: History of teahouses in Hong Kong

-Special habit of tea drinking in Hong Kong – "morning tea and newspaper"
+Ritual of tea drinking in Hong Kong – "morning tea and newspaper"

 Hong Kong is a place with plenty of night life.
 In contrast, streets are almost empty from seven to eight in the morning.
-Most shops open at or after nine o'clock in the morning, where Cantonese restaurants open at about six or even earlier (restaurants in the Western District open at about 4:00 a.m.).
+Most shops open at or after nine o'clock in the morning, whereas Cantonese restaurants open at about six or even earlier (restaurants in the Western District open at about 4:00 a.m.).
 The working class of Hong Kong usually have breakfast in these Cantonese restaurants in the early morning.
 They enjoy 一盅兩件 (Lit.
 One bowl with two pieces, meaning a cup of tea with two Dim sums) and they read newspapers in the morning before they go to work.
-Many elderly people bring their caged birds to the restaurants and chat with others.
-They can spend a whole morning by doing this.
+Many elderly people bring their caged birds to restaurants and chat with others.
+They can spend a whole morning doing this.